-This past weekend the Princeton student run organization IgniteSTEM hosted an online design thinking challenge for over 300 high school students.
+The Princeton student-run organization IgniteSTEM recently hosted an online design thinking challenge for over 300 high school students.
 This one day hackathon style conference was a chance for students to team up and build solutions to a very-wide range of climate issues using design thinking methodologies.

 Keller Center entrepreneurial specialist John Danner delivered the kickoff keynote address.
 He emphasized the importance of team dynamics in bringing sustainable solutions to the world’s most trying problems and the opportunities that a ‘collision of ideas’ can bring.